-Medicaid is a joint federal and state (Connecticut and New York) program that covers nursing home costs for people who meet both the financial and health eligibility requirements.
+Medicaid is a joint federal and state (Connecticut and New York) program that covers nursing home costs for people who meet both financial and health eligibility requirements.
 Medicaid in some states covers long term care (custodial care) at home, in an assisted living facility (with restrictions), and in a nursing home.
-There is both an income and asset test to qualify.
+There is both an income and assets test to qualify.
 That means you generally don’t get Medicaid until you are out of money.
 Medicaid Attorneys are conversant with these rules.

-It is not a good idea to have a nursing home social worker prepare a Medicaid application for you.
+When Medicaid planning, it is not a good idea to have a nursing home social worker prepare a Medicaid application for you.
 Medicaid applications are never “simple” and should not be treated as such.
 Employees of nursing homes do not have the legal knowledge of Medicaid laws, and do not know to look for issues in your finances which could potentially result in the denial of a Medicaid application the way a knowledgeable Medicaid Attorney does.
 Furthermore, it is in the Nursing homes’ financial interest for you to be a “private pay” resident rather than a Medicaid resident, so their interests are adverse to yours.

 When Medicaid planning, it’s essential to dedicate the time required to ensure that your application is diligently completed.
 A Medicaid application provides the details of your financial history and needs to be prepared as if it was a case to be tried in court.
 If your application for Medicaid is not prepared by a knowledgeable Medicaid Lawyer Fairfield County, CT residents turn to, and the application is denied, you may not prevail at a fair hearing (an appeal to an administrative body at the Department of Social Services).

 Contact John to help with Medicaid planning, and to ensure that you don’t lose control of your affairs or lose your financials security.